dusk-network/docs-public/src/content/docs/operator/01-installation.md

 ---
 title: Install Rusk
-description: This section provides a guide for installing a Dusk node.
+description: Learn how to install and configure a Dusk node.
 ---